kubedb/docs/docs/guides/ferretdb/failover/guide.md

 ```

-Verify the table creation in standby's.
+Verify the table creation in secondary's.

 ```shell
 $ kubectl exec -it -n demo ferret-pg-backend-1 -- bash